 The Top 10 Lawn Care Mistakes to Avoid

-Maintaining a healthy and beautiful lawn requires dedication and effort, but it can also be easy to make mistakes that can harm your grass and lawn.
+Maintaining a healthy and beautiful lawn year round requires dedication and effort, but it can also be easy to make mistakes that can harm your grass and lawn.
 Here are the top 10 lawn care mistakes to avoid in order to keep your lawn looking its best:

 Mowing the grass too short: It may seem like mowing your lawn shorter will save time and effort, but cutting the grass too short can actually be harmful.
 When the grass is cut too short, it can lead to weak and thin growth, and make the grass more susceptible to disease and pests.
 It's best to aim for a grass height of about 2-3 inches.